San7o/santOS/BUILD.md

-# How to build the OS
+# Kernel Build System

+Welcome to the Kernel Build System.
+The kernel uses Makefiles to build and is divided into multiple projects.
+So far, the projects include:
+- kernel
+- libc
+- test

+## Dependencies

 To build the OS you will need the following:
 - A C crosscompiler toolchain for your target architecture (currently